renovatebot/renovate/docs/usage/key-concepts/dashboard.md

 ### Warnings for deprecated dependencies

+If Renovate finds:

+- packages flagged as deprecated on their registry, or
-If deprecated packages are found - or any packages have community-sourced replacement PRs available - then Renovate will add a prominent warning about these packages near the top of the Dependency Dashboard.
+- packages that have a community-sourced replacement PR available

+Then Renovate adds a prominent warning about these packages near the top of the Dependency Dashboard.
 Here is an example of how this can look:

 > [!WARNING]